williamg/williamg.github.io/_posts/2017-05-17-my-time-at-cmu.md

 give free massages to CS students.
 This is an extreme example, but almost every other week there is some company set up in the CS building offering T-shirts or cookies or coffee, or other random swag in exchange for resumes or conversation with a recruiter.
-After my freshman year, I applied to serveral companies including some bigger ones (Google, Microsoft) and some smaller random startups, but didn't get any offers (I got interviews for about half).
+After my freshman year, I applied to several companies including some bigger ones (Google, Microsoft) and some smaller random startups, but didn't get any offers (I got interviews for about half).
 After my sophomore year, I applied to fewer companies, but got an offer from every